 Follow the bridleway along the right-hand edge of a wood, soon going downhill and then bending sharply left in front of a large hollow.
 The bridleway comes out onto a narrow lane where you turn right, going gently downhill between hedges.
 In 150m, shortly after the lane has curved left, turn left through a wooden kissing gate to the left of a fieldgate onto a permissive path into Magpie Bottom1.

-In 200m go through a gap in the belt of trees ahead and bear right to stay on the valley floor.
+In 200m go through a new wooden gate in the belt of trees ahead and bear right to stay on the valley floor.
 In a further 200m turn right at an unmarked path crossing, joining a public footpath coming steeply down the bank on your left.
 Follow the grassy path towards a wood and go through a wooden gate into the trees, then steadily uphill through Great Wood.
 At the top go out through a small metal gate into a field and follow the path through more gates to a minor road (Row Dow Lane) opposite the entrance to Mount Farm.

 Turn right onto the lane for 300m and keep ahead on a track where the road turns right.
 Go through trees and then along a ridge before going down the side of Fackenden Down to the A225.
 Turn left onto the main road for a short distance, then take a footpath across the railway and a field to enter Otford through its recreation ground.